bundlecraft-io/bundlecraft/README.md

 - **Portable tooling:** Python + OpenSSL + Java keytool
 - **Manifest and checksum generation:** for auditing and release integrity
 - **GPG signing integration** (optional, for release artifacts)
-- **CI/CD ready:** Designed for GitHub Actions, supports concurrency and artifact management
+- **CI/CD ready:** Designed for (but not exclusive to) GitHub Actions, supports concurrency and artifact management
 - **Flexible bundle and environment definitions**: Easily add new trust bundles or environments

 ---